phpgt/.github/profile/README.md

 Client-side development is handled automatically through the [build process][build].
 A sensible set of [default build steps][webengine-build] can be extended when needed.

-A [micro framework on the client side][instant-pages] gives your pages live updates and transitions out of the box.
+A [micro framework on the client side][turbo-pages] gives your pages live updates and transitions out of the box.
 -->

 [webengine-tutorials]: https://www.php.gt/docs/webengine/tutorials/